 The Finance Division works as staff to the Board of Governors, President, and Chief Operating Officer in their financial management of the UNC system.
 This includes the areas of budget development and execution, facilities, property, capital construction, debt management, procurement policy, tuition and fee development, efficiency efforts, and analysis of policy changes with a fiscal impact.

-The 2013-15 UNC Budget Priorities are closely aligned with the 2013-18 strategic plan (PDF).
+The 2013-15 UNC Budget Priorities are aligned closely with the 2013-18 Strategic Plan.
 If fully funded and implemented, these priorities would position the UNC system to achieve a significant return on investment that will generate over $1.46B in total economic activity statewide, create 22,000 jobs and produce 92,000 additional new degrees by 2025.

 President’s Advisory Committee on Efficiency and Effectiveness (PACE) | November 1, 2006